infecsean/Obsidian-Cloud/School Notes/DP Computer Science/Topic 4. Computational Thinking/1. General Principles/Thinking Concurrently.md

 - In CS, concurrent processing means executing many instructions at the same time by many processors to achieve best performance

 ### Concurrent processing
+- IRL, concurrent processing is used in building houses, and everyday stuff that we do simultaniously
+- It requires better planning and coordination of resources